-- 6.1 Timing of Challenges.
-Any Party or Non-Party may challenge a designation of confidentiality at any time that is consistent with the Court's Scheduling Order. - 6.2 Meet and Confer.
-The Challenging Party shall initiate the dispute resolution process under Local Rule 37.1 et seq. or follow the procedures for informal, telephonic discovery hearings on the Court's website.

-6.3 The burden of persuasion in any such challenge proceeding shall be on the Designating Party.
-Frivolous challenges, and those made for an improper purpose (e.g., to harass or impose unnecessary expenses and burdens other parties) may expose the Challenging the Designating Party has waived sanctions.
-Unless confidentiality designation, all parties shall continue to afford the material in question the level of protection to which it is entitled Producing Party's designation until the Court rules on the challenge.
+- Timing of Challenges.
+Any Party or Non-Party may challenge a 6.1 designation of confidentiality at any time that is consistent with the Court's Scheduling Order. - Meet and Confer.
+The Challenging Party shall initiate the dispute 6.2 resolution process under Local Rule 37-1, et seq.
+Any discovery motion must strictly comply with the procedures set forth in Local Rules 37-1, 37-2, and 37-3. - Burden.
+The burden of persuasion in any such challenge proceeding 6.3 shall be on the Designating Party.
+Frivolous challenges, and those made for an improper purpose (e.g., to harass or impose unnecessary expenses and burdens on other parties) may expose the Challenging Party to sanctions.
+Unless the Designating Party has waived or withdrawn the confidentiality designation, all parties shall continue to afford the material in question the level of protection to which it is entitled under the Producing Party's designation until the Court rules on the challenge.

-7. ACCESS TO AND USE OF PROTECTED MATERIAL
+ACCESS TO AND USE OF PROTECTED MATERIAL

-Action only for prosecuting, defending, or attempting to settle this Action.
+7.1 Basic Principles.
+A Receiving Party may use Protected Material that is disclosed or produced by another Party or by a Non-Party in connection with this Action only for prosecuting, defending, or attempting to settle this Action.
 Such Protected Material may be disclosed only to the categories of persons and under the conditions described in this Order.
 When the Action has been terminated, a Receiving Party must comply with the provisions of section 13 below (FINAL DISPOSITION).